labdeeman7/labdeeman7.github.io/_pages/about.md

 ===
 * Centre for Doctoral Training Studentship for Smart Medical Imaging.
 * Erasmus Mundus Scholarship for the IPCV program.
-* Petroleum Development Technology Fund MSc Scholarship to Kings College London.
+* Petroleum Development Technology Fund MSc Scholarship to University College London.
 * University Scholar for Electrical and Electronics Engineering Department University of Ilorin.